kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

     - Set the preferred light source
     - Set the output saturation, which defaults to 1
 1. Select the way to select 24 color blocks in the drop-down key of area 3 (there are three modes: automatic, semi-automatic and manual);
+<br/>At semi-automatic mode, move the mouse to control the crosshairs so that they are located at the center of the four corners color blocks.
+Click the mouse one by one to complete the area selection of the reference color checker.
 1. Click "Caibrate" to start calibration.

 ### 2.5 Auto White Balance